chriskuchin/terraform-provider-hiera5/docs/data-sources/array.md

 ### Optional

 - `default` (List of String) Default value to return if the value isn't found in the hiera data.
+- `scope` (Map of String) Map object defining the various hiera variables to determin how hiera merges files.
+If present will override the provider scope setting for this datasource only.

 ### Read-Only